arosenkranz/scenarios/dd101-developer/01-environment/01-step.md

   You'll also find a tab titled "storedog", which you'll learn more about soon.

-1. If you create a new file in the terminal, the IDE's file explorer should update within a few seconds.
-If it doesn't, click the refresh button above the file explorer and the view will update.
-The command below will create a new file called newfile.txt.

-  `touch newfile.txt`{{execute}}

 1. On the right side in the terminal you should see login credentials for the account we created for you.
 Later if you forget the login information, run `creds`{{execute}} and you will see the information again.

   Login to your <a href="https://app.datadoghq.com" target="_datadog">**Datadog account**</a> using the credentials in the terminal.